Click here to bypass page layout and jump directly to story.=

 (press release, 11 July)

-Human ancestory takes another step back in time
+Human ancestry takes another step back in time

 The lineage leading to humans may be about 1 million years older than anthropologists thought.
 Time magazine's July 23 cover story takes a look at last week's record-breaking find, a handful of fossil fragments in Ethiopia from early hominids who walked upright about 5.8 million years ago.
 The discovery by a UC Berkeley graduate student, and new data about Ethiopia's climate 5.5 million years ago, suggests that humans may have come down from the trees to begin walking for more obvious reasons.